JetBrains/intellij-platform-gradle-plugin/README.md

 Plugin Verifier requires a list of the IDEs that will be used for verifying your plugin build against.
 The availability of the releases may change in time, i.e. due to security issues in one version – which will be later removed and replaced with an updated IDE release.

-With the `listProductsReleases` task, it is possible to list the currently available IDEs matching given conditions, like platform types, since/until release versions, and pass them directly to the `runPluginVerifier` task.
+With the `listProductsReleases` task, it is possible to list the currently available IDEs matching given conditions, like platform types, since/until release versions.

+If `runPluginVerifier` task has no `ideVersions` property specified, the output of the `listProductsReleases` is used.

 | **Attributes**                                                                                               | **Default Value**  |
 | :----------------------------------------------------------------------------------------------------------- | :----------------- |